-Other people's expressions of sympathy and support generally improve the ability of affected individuals and families to cope with loss and grief.
-People provide important practical support by, for example, bringing food to the family, participating in funerals and other grieving ceremonies or rituals and being with the family during difficult times.
+When others express sympathy and support it generally improves the ability of affected individuals and families to cope with loss and grief.
+Important practical support can be offered by, for example, bringing food to the family, participating in funerals and other grieving ceremonies or rituals and being with the family during difficult times.
 If the appropriate ceremonies take place, if the social network is supportive and if the bereaved has time for grieving, gradually the bereaved is able to engage in family life, social relationships and work again.
 How long this adjustment process takes depends on the circumstances of the loss, the type of relationship to the deceased person and the amount and type of support received.